burkebrunson/personal-website/content/home/contact.md

   coordinates:
     latitude: "47.919851"
     longitude: "-97.068496"
-  directions: Enter Leonard Hall and take the stairs or elevator down to Rm.
-11 (Geothermal Lab) in the building basement.
+  directions: Enter Leonard Hall and take the stairs or elevator to the 2nd floor (2) and go to Rm.
+206 (Planetary Geology) or to the Basement (B) and go to Rm.
+11 (Geothermal Lab), depending on meeting location.
   office_hours:
-    - "Summer 2022 Hours"
-    - "Monday 01:00pm to 02:00pm"
-    - "Wednesday 01:00pm to 02:00pm"
+    - Meetings by appointment are preferred, but I maintain an open door policy.
   appointment_url: "https://outlook.office365.com/owa/calendar/DanielBBrunson@ad.ndus.edu/bookings/"
   contact_links:
     - icon: twitter